Ingredients for Unflame

 Joint pain

-: Nettle has historically been used in several different forms to treat pain of varying origins.
+Summary: Nettle has historically been used in several different forms to treat pain of varying origins.
 Randall has conducted several studies that evaluated stinging nettle's effect on osteoarthritis pain, and although a recent trial did not show significant differences compared a the control group, the other trials had reduction in visual analog pain scores and pain relief experienced by most participants.[18, 52, 53]

 However, well-controlled statistically significant clinical trials to support this use are lacking.